 Embassy Election Night Spectacular?
 Not in 2020

-As Americans voted, guests weren’t invited to most U.S. overseas posts for the first time in decades.
+As Americans voted, guests weren’t invited to celebrate the occasion at most U.S. overseas posts for the first time in decades.

 By ROBIN HOLZHAUER | NOVEMBER 8, 2020